Gabriel Moraga: Central Valley

 Not all of Moraga's place names have survived.
 Today's Stanislaus River was named Rio de Nuestra Señora de Guadalupe by Moraga.
 Even at the early date of Moraga's expedition, the name was redundant.
 Today's Guadalupe River was named in 1776 by the de Anza expedition.

 Legacy

 Many years after Gabriel Moraga's death, his widow Ana Joaquina Alvarado (1788–1863) was granted (in 1841) the Rancho Cañada Larga o Verde, not far from Mission San Buenaventura.
-Gabriel and Ana's son Joaquín was co-grantee of Rancho Laguna de los Palos Colorados in present-day Contra Costa County, part of which is now the city of Moraga, California.
+Gabriel and Ana's son Joaquín was co-grantee of Rancho Laguna de los Palos Colorados in present-day Contra Costa County, part of which is now the city of Moraga.